-- There are areas which are commercialized with numerous establishments lining the beach, and it can get really crowded.
+- There are areas that are commercialized with numerous establishments lining the beach, and it can get really crowded.
 If you want fewer crowds, stay away from these areas.
 Be ready to rough it out if you want to get away from these commercialized spots.

 - Blue Lagoon is farther from the town proper of Pagudpud; hence, usually less crowded than Saud Beach.
 The thing is that Saud Beach has a bigger area for leisurely swimming than Blue Lagoon.

 - Some resorts accept cards, but bring enough money with you, just in case.

 - Resorts and establishments offer food and refreshments, but you can bring your own food or snack if staying in one of these resorts is not in your plan.
 Locals, especially homestays, offer to cook your food for you.

 - If you want to sing your heart out, do it early.
 Barangay ordinance allows the use of videoke until 11pm only.